If you make a purchase through an affiliate link, we may receive a commission. Read our disclosure policy here.

 After that a white mob descended on Greenwood.

-Over a two-day period on May 31 and June 1, the neighborhood was destroyed by fire, gunfire and even bombs dropped from an airplane.
+Over a two-day period on May 31 and June 1, the neighborhood was destroyed by fire, gunfire and even packages of dynamite dropped from an airplane.
 Historians say it was the first time in American history that Americans were aerial bombed in the United States.

 A man with a machine gun also opened fire on the neighborhood from the top of a grain elevator.